joeyates/round_trip/README.md

 RoundTrip
 =========

-Bidirectional sychronisation between Redmine and Trello tickets.
+Bidirectional synchronisation between Redmine and Trello tickets.

 * RoundTrip keeps a Redmine project and a Trello board aligned,
 * Cards are created on Trello to match Redmine issues and vice versa,